“How many weddings do you do a year?”

 So I’m here today to tell you to forget about asking “the right” questions to get information.
 Instead, you need to be the one providing information to a prospective venue or vendor- information that is specific to your event that will in turn play a part in the outcome of that venue or vendor’s offerings.

-So to start off, let’s talk about the information you need to know and provide a potential venue:
+So to start off, let’s talk about the information you need to know and provide a potential venue with:

 1) Time of the ceremony, cocktail hour, and reception.

-This especially comes into play with church ceremonies.
+This especially is important if you’re having a church ceremony.
 Most will only offer an early mass/ceremony time which will leave sometimes as long as a 3 hour gap between ceremony and cocktail hour.
+This is why it’s important to start thinking about your wedding day timeline early on!

 2) The time you want your event to end.